klamma/ar-for-eu-book/_pages/chapters/modeling.md

 Thus, the geometry can be smoothed further by applying the subdivision surface algorithm recursively.
 However, this also yields a mesh with more vertices {% cite CaCl78 %}.

+{% include image.html url="/assets/figures/modeling/Subsurf.png" base=pathToRoot description="Different iteration amounts of the subdivision surface algorithm as it is implemented in Blender" %}

 ## Textures

 Textures are images which are applied to the 3D object's faces, e.g. to give colour to the surface.